-It is recommended the project review the information to determine the type of information and method by which it is archived to an actively supported repository (e.g., DocuShare).
+The project must review which repositories will be in active support throughout operations.
 Data within repositories that are not be actively supported or available may be lost.
 For repositories that may not be available throughout operations, the project should consider which information should be transferred for future use in operations or archived for future retrieval.